open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_enable_orderedagg"></a>optimizer\_enable\_orderedagg

 When GPORCA is enabled \(the default\), this parameter determines whether or not GPORCA generates a query plan for ordered aggregates.
-This parameter is disabled by default; GPORCA does not generate a plan for a query that includes an ordered aggregate, and the query falls back to the Postgres Planner.
+This parameter is deactivated by default; GPORCA does not generate a plan for a query that includes an ordered aggregate, and the query falls back to the Postgres Planner.

 You can set this parameter for a database system, an individual database, or a session or query.
 ## <a id="optimizer_enable_replicated_table"></a>optimizer\_enable\_replicated\_table